grammarly/rocker-compose/README.md

 diff docker-compose rocker-compose
 ```

-rocker-compose does its best to be compatible with docker-compose manifests, however there are a few differences you should consider in order to migrate:
+`rocker-compose` does its best to be compatible with docker-compose manifests, however there are a few differences you should consider in order to migrate:

-1. rocker-compose does not support image names without tags specified.
+1. `rocker-compose` does not support image names without tags specified.
 In case you have images without tags, just add `:latest` explicitly.
-2. rocker-compose does not support `build` and `dockerfile` properties for the container spec.
+2. `rocker-compose` does not support `build` and `dockerfile` properties for the container spec.
 If you rely on it heavily, please file an issue and describe your use case.
 3. Instead of `external_links` property, you can specify a different or empty namespace, e.g. `links: other.app` or `links: .redis`.
 However, it is suggested to use [loose coupling strategies](#loose-coupling-network) instead.
 4. No [Swarm](https://docs.docker.com/swarm/) integration, since we don't use it.
 It seems to be not a big deal to implement, so PR or issue, please.
-5. rocker-compose has `restart:always` by default.
+5. `rocker-compose` has `restart:always` by default.
 Despite Docker's default value being "no", we found that more often we want to have "always" and people constantly forget to put it.
 6. There is no `rocker-compose scale`.
 Instead, we took a more [declarative approach](#dynamic-scaling) to replicate containers.
-7. `extends` works differently.
-You cannot extend from a different file.
+7. `extends` works differently: you cannot extend from a different file.
 [More info](#extends)
-8. Other properties that are not supported, but may be added easily, file an issue or open a pull request if you miss them: `env_file`, `log_driver`, `cap_add`, `devices`, `security_opt`, `stdin_open`, `tty`, `read_only`, `volume_driver`, `mac_address`.
+8. Other properties that are not supported but may be added easily - file an issue or open a pull request if you miss them: `env_file`, `log_driver`, `cap_add`, `devices`, `security_opt`, `stdin_open`, `tty`, `read_only`, `volume_driver`, `mac_address`.

 # Tutorial